waiting-for-dev/web_pipe/docs/introduction.md

 any chance to modify the response to all the operations downstream.

 `web_pipe` has a modular design, with only the minimal functionalities needed to build a web application enabled by default.
-However, there are a bunch of extensions to make your life easier.
+However, there are several extensions to make your life easier.

 Following there is a simple example.
 It is a web application that will check the value of a `user` parameter.
 When it is `Alice` or `Joe`, it will kindly